ronan615/stock-sim/README.md

 Set and change your username.

-Local storage for user ID and username persistence.
+Local storage for user ID and username.

-Anti-cheat mechanism for data integrity.
+Anti-cheat mechanism.

-Persnalized Settings:
+Personalized Settings:

-Toggle Dak Mode for a comfortable viewing experience.
+Toggle Dark Mode for a comfortable viewing experience.

 Placeholder for notifications (future functionality).